bilal-khan/ia-fonts/README.md

 Please see here for the original excellent fonts from iA Writer: https://github.com/iaolo/iA-Fonts

-The Quattro fonts have errors in their metadata which mean the bold variants are used as the defaults for the family.
-I've fixed the metadata and uploaded the files here:
+The Quattro fonts have errors in their metadata which mean the Bold variants are erroneously labelled as Book variants.
+I've fixed the metadata and uploaded the files for download from GitHub.